NickM-27/NickM-27/README.md

 # If you want to support what I do

-If you would like to donate / contribute to future development, you can [paypal me here](https://paypal.me/nickmowen)
+If you would like to make a donation to support development, please use [GitHub Sponsors](https://github.com/sponsors/NickM-27).

 <a href="https://www.buymeacoffee.com/jTsYwF4mR" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" style="height: 51px !important;width: 217px !important;" ></a>